IWA World Tag Team Championship

-IWA World Tag Team Championship is a Tag Team Championship defended in Puerto Rico.The titles were first introduced in the first incarnation of the International Wrestling Association, where they are defended.
+The IWA World Tag Team Championship is a Tag Team Championship defended in Puerto Rico.The titles were first introduced in the first incarnation of the International Wrestling Association, where they are defended.
 They also made a brief appearance in the World Wrestling League (WWL) during 2018.
 It was introduced on January 6, 2000.

 In 2021, Fernando Tonos and Manny Ferno created La Alianza IWE with the intention of completing a hostile takeover on behalf of International Wrestling Entertainment.
 Members of the stable won all of the IWA-PR titles.
 In response, general manager Chicky Starr and Savio Vega introduced parallel titles for each division in March 2022.
 While the storyline continued, there two sets of belts were contested independently of each other, with the originals being referenced to as the "IWE World Tag Team Championship".